 “Wesleyan sounded like a nice place and it’s one of the top schools on my list,” she said.
 “Now that I’m here, I think it is a beautiful campus and I enjoyed the students who led the campus tour.
 I also met [President Roth] this morning.
 That was so cool to meet the president!”

 Hannah Levin of Philadelphia, Pa. attended WesFest with her mother Joan Joanson.
-The mother-daughter duo, who enjoyed lunch at Usdan’s Marketplace, first visited campus in 2012 and this was their second visit to the university.
+The mother-daughter duo, who enjoyed lunch at Usdan’s Marketplace, previously visited campus in 2012.

 “I applied to Wesleyan because I was looking for a liberal arts education that offered professor access and a science program.
 I also like Wesleyan’s vibrant and creative community,” Levin said.